kmjbyrne/snippets/shell/tricks.md

 # show all contents in history buffer
 history

-# last command in the history buffer
+# execute last command in the history buffer
 !

 # last 10 commands in the history buffer
 history 10

-# run command from history using history registry ID <history id>
+# execute command from history using history registry ID <history id>
 !<history id>
 ```